 Here's to Mena Erasmus

-Mena Erasmus relates to those earlier times when she would organize elections for Carnival Queens in all age groups: adults, youth and children.
-This she did in her district of Paradera and the elections were held at the Caiquetio Club.
-During many years these elections have drawn much attention and there were many candidates competing for the title of queen in each of the three catagories.
-These elections were mainly based on creativity and at low budget concept.
-Based on this concept the elections in the districts have built a long tradition of carnival queen elections.
+The following text is taken from Bacchanal 2014: Mena Erasmus relates to those earlier times when she organized elections for Carnival Queens in all age groups: adults, youth and children.
+Mena did this in her district of Paradera and the elections were held at the Caiquetio Club.
+During many years these elections have drawn much attention and there were many candidates competing for the title of queen in each of the three age categories.
+These elections were mainly based on creative ideas and at a low budget.
+Based on these ideas the elections in the districts have built a long tradition of Carnival queen elections.

-Things have changed and today’s Queen’s Elections are high budgetted with luxurious shows included that discourage many potential participants because of a lack of funds or a generous sponsorships for that matter.
+Things have changed and today’s Queen’s Elections are high budgeted with luxurious shows included, that discourage many potential candidates.
+Candidates that feel that they don’t have a fair chance because of a lack of monetary funds or a generous sponsorships for that matter.
 For these money reasons families with a less than average income won’t be able to invest the basic required amount for their children to participate in the Carnival queen elections.

 In Mena’s opinion the Carnival queen elections should include district queen elections again, like before.
-Centralized high cost queen elections exclude many deserving candidates for money reason.
-If not at the Official Carnival Queen Elections held, a representation of the different districts and their queens during parades will result in a bigger participation and more fun and enjoyment for all especially for the children and youth.
+Centralized high cost Carnival Queen Elections exclude many deserving candidates for money reason.
+So if not at the Official Carnival Queen Elections, another idea would be a representation of the different districts and their queens during parades that will result in a bigger participation and more fun and enjoyment for all, especially for the children and youth.